 First things first: You’re going to need some equipment and the knowledge to use it.

 - Basic photo editing software

-Even though these are the basics, the initial investment when you start a pet photography business can be staggering.
+Even though these are the basics, the initial investment when you start your business can be staggering.
 And if you’re serious about the business, you’re going to have to pay a lot to compete with all the other local pet photographers.